Elindis/HeatOfTheDesert/README.md

 # HeatOfTheDesert
 A RimWorld mod that makes hot regions harder to survive in

-In this version, a basic implementation allows for all vanilla plants to grow slowly in intense heat, and die at a certain temperature.
+In this version, players can configure some new heat-related behaviours for all vanilla plants, including the ability to lower the ideal growth temperature, maximum growth temperature, and - most imporantly - whether plants can die in high temperatures, and which temperature that starts to happen.